Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 The problem, as I said, is that once you’re done messing around with expectations and twists and turns, you’re left with the question of whether the film or story actually holds up for multiple viewings.
 And it’s not clear whether The Last Jedi does or will.

-But even just as a basic film, it falls short.
-There are plot holes, things that don’t make sense, things that aren’t explained, and the sequencing feels off-the-mark.
+There are also plot holes, things that don’t make sense, things that aren’t explained, and the sequencing feels off-the-mark.
 There is an extaordinary amount of wasted screen time on things that don’t matter at all.

 It all then builds to a finale that is confused and baffling to say the least.